M.I.A. (rapper): Philanthropy

 M.I.A. supports a number of charities, both publicly and privately.
 She funded Youth Action International to help youth break out of cycles of violence and poverty in war torn African communities and set up school-building projects in Liberia in 2006.
 She supports the Unstoppable Foundation, co-funding the establishment of the Becky Primary School in Liberia.
 During her visit to Liberia she met the then President of Liberia and rehabilitated ex-child soldiers.
 She also appeared as part of a humanitarian mission there, hosting a 4Real TV-series documentary on the post-war situation in the country with activist Kimmie Weeks.
 Following her performance at the 2008 MTV Movie Awards afterparty, she donated her $100,000 performance fee to building more schools in the country, telling the crowd, "It costs $52,000 to build a school for 1,000."
 Winning the 2008 Official Soundclash Championships (iPod Battle) with her "M.I.A. and Friends" team, 20% of the following year's championship ticket sales were donated to her Liberian school building projects.

 M.I.A. has also donated to The Pablove Foundation to fund paediatric cancer research, aid cancer families, and improve the quality of life for children living with cancer through creative arts programmes.
 In 2009, she supported the "Mercy Mission to Vanni" aid ship, destined to send civilian aid from Britain to Vanni and controversially blocked from reaching its destination.
 The country's navy announced that it would fire on any ship that entered its waters, and M.I.A. was singled out on the Sri Lankan army's official website after the singer announced her support for the campaign.
 In 2011, following her performance at the Roskilde Festival, she donated from the Roskilde Festival Charity Society to help bring justice to Tamil victims of war crimes and genocide and to aid advocacy and ensure legal rights for refugees and witnesses.

 Personal life

 M.I.A. met DJ Diplo at Fabric in London, in 2003, and the two were romantically involved for five years.

 From 2006 to 2008, M.I.A. lived in the Bedford–Stuyvesant neighbourhood of Brooklyn, New York City.
 There, she met Benjamin Bronfman, an American scion of the Bronfman business family and the Lehman banking family which founded Lehman Brothers.
 They began dating in December 2007, and became engaged four months later.
 She gave birth to a son in February 2009.
 In February 2012, it was reported that she and Bronfman had separated.

 M.I.A. was raised by her parents as a Hindu.
-However, her mother became a Christian while M.I.A. was a teenager.
-M.I.A. revealed that in 2017 she became a born-again Christian after seeing a vision of Jesus Christ.
+She revealed that in 2017 she became a born-again Christian after seeing a vision of Jesus Christ.